amb-lucas/O-Labirinto-Cego/README.md

 Then your emulator will show up with a loading screen and the game will follow right after.

-(It doesn't really load anything, they just made us put the text there)
+(It doesn't really load anything, we just put the text there)